omkars3/Cocotb/README.md

 # Cocotb
-#This files is about axistream protocol
+#This file is about axistream protocol
+#Python testbench is written to send data through axistream protocol